Towards a Multi-Embodied Grasping Agent: Introduction

 \section{Introduction}

-Multi-embodiment grasping methods employ a single model to synthesize grasps for diverse gripper architectures with varying degrees of freedom (DoFs).
-Since these methods are not tied to one physical system, they adapt more effectively to a broad range of end effectors.
-To succeed in this setting, approaches must be robust to hyperparameter choices and hidden biases, enabling the integration of data from multiple sources \cite{li2023gendexgrasp, geometrymatching}.
-Recent work has combined diffusion models \cite{julense3, ryu2024diffusion} with architectures that leverage data symmetries through equivariance \cite{huorbitgrasp, gao2024riemann, yang2024equibot, sphericalDP} in robotics.
-These techniques excel at capturing the multimodal nature of grasping data and currently define the state of the art in robotic grasping.
-In this paper, we extend these ideas to the multi-embodiment setting and introduce a single method capable of synthesizing grasps for grippers with variable DoFs.
-Our contributions are threefold.
-We first introduce an equivariant flow-based method that can synthesize grasps across a wide range of gripper types, including humanoid hands such as Allegro and ShadowHand, as well as parallel jaw grippers such as Panda and VX300, encompassing both rotary and prismatic joint types.
-We provide a complete implementation in JAX \cite{jax2018github}, which to our knowledge enables, for the first time in this setting, training and inference across multiple full-scene point clouds, grippers, and grasps in a single update step as a single batch.
-This capability results in smoother learning for both single-GPU and multi-GPU schemes, significantly faster inference, and lower memory consumption compared to prior approaches.
-In addition, we release the datasets containing grasps with joint information for five gripper types, together with their JAX-integrated kinematic models, spanning more than 25k scenes.
-We further provide the data-generation scripts that support both single-object and full-scene grasp generation, facilitating dataset expansion.
-Finally, we demonstrate that our approach achieves performance on part with the state of the art in both single- and multi-gripper grasp generation settings.
-Code and dataset are available as open source.\footnote{Code and data available at \href{https://github.com/boschresearch/kinematics-flow}{github.com/boschresearch/kinematics-flow}}
+\IEEEPARstart{M}ulti-embodiment grasping methods employ a single model to synthesize grasps for diverse gripper architectures with varying degrees of freedom (DoF).
+Since these methods are not tied to one physical system, they adapt effectively to a broad range of end-effectors.
+To succeed, approaches must be robust to hyperparameter choices and hidden biases, enabling the integration of data from multiple sources~\cite{li2023gendexgrasp, geometrymatching}.
+Recent work has combined diffusion models~\cite{julense3, ryu2024diffusion} with architectures leveraging data symmetries through equivariance~\cite{huorbitgrasp, gao2024riemann, yang2024equibot, sphericalDP}.
+These techniques excel at capturing the multimodal nature of grasping data and currently define the state of the art.
+We extend these ideas to the multi-embodiment setting, introducing a single method capable of synthesizing grasps for grippers with variable DoF.

+Our main contributions are: We introduce an equivariant flow-based method for synthesizing grasps across a wide range of grippers, including humanoid hands (e.g., Allegro, Shadow Hand) and parallel-jaw grippers (e.g., Franka, ViperX), encompassing both rotary and prismatic joints.
+We provide a complete JAX~\cite{jax2018github} implementation that enables, to our knowledge, for the first time in this setting, fully batched training and inference across scenes, grippers, and grasps.
+This yields smoother learning, faster inference, and lower memory consumption than prior approaches.
+Additionally, we release datasets with joint information for five gripper types and their JAX-integrated kinematic models, spanning over 25{,}000 scenes, along with data-generation scripts for both single-object and full-scene tasks.
+Finally, we demonstrate that our approach achieves performance on par with the state of the art in both single- and multi-gripper settings.
+Code and data are available as open source.\footnote{Code and data available at \href{https://github.com/boschresearch/kinematics-flow}{github.com/boschresearch/kinematics-flow}}